 - Don’t fasten colored spotlights onto metallic trees.
 Instead, use the above or beside your tree to prevent tree branches from becoming charged with electricity from faulty lights.

-- Turn off all Christmas lights and decorations when going to bed or leaving home.
+- Turn off all Christmas lights and decorations when going to bed or leaving home and traveling with your family.

 - Keep pets safe by protecting electric cords and tree lights so that they can’t chew them and get electrocuted.